Home (with AI) for the holidays

 For many retailers, AI-powered self-service portals and virtual assistants are already enabling faster and more personalized support for shoppers.
 These advances aren’t just pilot projects; they are delivering tangible results.

-For example, retailers using Freshworks' Freddy Copilot, a generative AI-powered assistant, are seeing shorter response times and better outcomes.
-In a recent analysis of 260 retail customers, Freshworks found that after adopting Freddy Copilot, the median average first response time improved by 12%, and the median average first resolution time improved by almost 11%.
+For example, retailers using Freshworks' Freddy AI Copilot, a generative-AI-powered assistant, are seeing shorter response times and better outcomes.
+In a recent analysis of 260 retail customers, Freshworks found that after adopting Freddy AI Copilot, the median average first response time improved by 12%, and the median average first resolution time improved by almost 11%.

 Big Lots, a prominent discount retailer, is leveraging Freshworks’ AI to create a fully personalized customer support experience across multiple channels, reducing service costs and improving overall CX.